 - a)JRA will not be responsible for horse insurance and connections are advised to make their own insurance arrangements for horse.

-- c)All visiting jockeys will be covered by the JRA’s accident compensation policy while under the control of the JRA.
+- c)All visiting jockeys will be covered by the JRA’s accident compensation policy during under the control of the JRA.

 8. Other Pertinent Information